capteeen/arvil-co-pilot/arvil/GETTING-STARTED.md

 This will prompt you for:
 - OpenAI API key (required for AI features)
+- Blockchain platform selection (Solana, Ethereum, or Base)
+- Network selection for your chosen platform
+- Platform-specific settings:
-- Solana keypair path (for deployment)
+  - Solana: Keypair path
-- Default Solana network
+  - Ethereum/Base: Private key and RPC URLs

 ## Creating a New Project